m-mizutani/libfluent/README.md

 - Support array in message such as `{"a": [1, 2, 3]}`
 - Support multithread buffering (under development)
 - Reconnect when disconnected (under development)
-- Exponential backoff (under development)
+- Exponential backoff for reconnect

 Author
 --------------